oapostrophe/HeartNet/Proposal.md

 ![12-lead image](/images/12lead.jpg)

-(A picture of a 12-lead EKG being simulated on a mannequin.
+(A 12-lead EKG being simulated on a mannequin.
 Each "lead" is an electrode sticker placed on the patient's skin which detects electrical activity.
 In a 12-lead, each lead is placed in a different position to capture the heart's activity from different angles, allowing detection of more subtle phenomena than a single lead could measure alone.
 The measured waveform can be seen on the monitor behind the mannequin.)

 ![paramedic image](/images/paramedic.jpg)